-- 2. Exception to the damage clause for staff resignations due to pregnancy, child adoption, or job change of spouse requiring relocating in another community, could be granted subject to review and approval by a committee of three individuals (one appointed by administration, one appointed by P-NEA President, and one appointed by teacher involved) and approval by USD 382 Board of Education. - 3.
-Written notice of intention to nonrenew a contract shall be served by a board upon any teacher on or before the third Friday in May.
+2. Exception to the damage clause for staff resignations due to pregnancy, child adoption, or job change of spouse requiring relocating in another community, could be granted subject to review and approval by a committee of three individuals (one appointed by administration, one appointed by P-NEA President, and

+3. Written notice of intention to non-renew a contract shall be served by a board upon any teacher on or before the third Friday in May.
 A teacher shall give written notice to a board that the teacher does not desire continuation of a contract on or before the 14th calendar day following the third Friday in May or, if applicable, not later than 15 days after the issuance of a unilateral contract as authorized by K.S.A.
 72-5428a, and amendments thereto, whichever is the later date.